sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

 that, over the 24 years for which we have data, Geelong has played in more finals than any other team.
 Thus, the mode of the ``afl.finalists`` data is “Geelong”.
 We can see that Geelong (39 finals) played in more finals than any other team during the 1987 to 2010 period.
-It’s also worth noting that in the ``Descriptives`` Table no results are calculated for Mean, Median, Minimum or Maximum.
-This is because the ``afl.finalists`` variable is a nominal text variable so it makes no sense to calculate these values.
+It is also worth noting that in the ``Descriptives`` Table no results are calculated for Mean, Median, Minimum or Maximum.
+Thit is because the ``afl.finalists`` variable is a nominal text variable so it makes no sense to calculate these values.